-HighVolumeHDF® with its numerous positive effects on dialysis-related cardiovascular risk factors is acknowledged as the most effective dialysis treatment modality1, coming closer to the elimination profile of the natural kidney.
+HighVolumeHDF® with its numerous positive effects on cardiovascular risk factor in dialysis patients is acknowledged as the most effective dialysis treatment modality1, coming closer to the elimination profile of the natural kidney.

 By achieving high substitution volumes, HighVolumeHDF® therapy is credited with more effective elimination of middle molecules.
-HighVolumeHDF® improves patient outcomes and exerts beneficial effects on the main cardiovascular risk factors:
+HighVolumeHDF® improves patient outcomes and exerts beneficial effects on the potential cardiovascular risk factors related to dialysis patients:

 - Serum ß2-m and phosphate level2,3,4

 - Intradialytic haemodynamic stability6

 These factors contribute to better quality of life and improved patient survival.8

 1 Krick G, Ronco C (eds), Contrib Nephrol.
 (2011); 175: 93-109.